 It’s important to take Brilinta for as long as your Doctor has advised

-If you are serious about avoiding another heart attack then you need to take your treatment recovery plan seriously.
+If you are serious about preventing another heart attack then you need to take your treatment recovery plan seriously.
 This means sticking with your treatment plan and taking your medications as prescribed.

 Taking Brilinta for up to 12 months is recommended unless your doctor tells you otherwise.

 I feel fine now; do I still need to take Brilinta?

-It is quite common for people to think that just because they are feeling well, that they have recovered.
+It is quite common for people to think that just because they are feeling well, they have recovered.
 At this point some people may also start to question whether they still need to be taking Brilinta.